 RISK TYPE DESCRIPTION POTENTIAL KEY IMPACT(S) TIME HORIZON MANAGEMENT APPROACH Physical Risks Extreme weather Our infrastructure assets could sustain damage from the increased severity and frequency of certain types of extreme weather events or natural disasters.
 Increased operating costs Interrupted or delayed service for our customers Legal claims or penalties Damaged or delayed deployment of our communications infrastructure Disruption in operations Reputational damage M, L We design our infrastructure to withstand extreme weather events, participate in governmental disaster management programs and conduct weather and disaster simulation tests every six months.
 Our network resiliency initiatives are led by our Network Operations Center (NOC) teams, which operate 24/7/365 and monitor and project the impact of extreme weather events.
 Once assets in harm's way are identified, the NOC teams drive awareness and coordinate communication among the relevant internal groups, while our field operations teams assess vulnerabilities and devise a plan of action to protect our assets.
 We strategically mobilize essential supplies and technical teams in advance to equip us for an organized and swift response to the disaster.
 During and after the event, the NOC manages field operations, ensuring that our Field Operations employees are safe and have access to food, fuel, safety gear and lodging.
 The NOC dispatches technical teams to address damaged infrastructure and communicates with customers and utilities to share information and coordinate repair activities.
 We benefit from the geographically dispersed nature of our assets, which are spread out across the US.
 Compared to the value of our asset base, the cost of mitigating damage from extreme weather events is minimal.
-For the three-year period ended December 31, 2022, Crown Castle spent an amount equal to approximately 0.01% annually of its \$28 billion1 in property and equipment on repairs and maintenance stemming from extreme weather events.
-Wildfires Effects of climate change have increased risks and extent of wildfires stemming from "hot work" (including cutting, welding and grinding) conducted on certain of Crown Castle's sites.
-Increased operating costs Damaged or delayed deployment of our communications infrastructure Legal claims or penalties Disruption in operations S, M, L We take proactive steps to address and raise awareness of wildfire risks, including additional rigorous risk management protocols for "hot work" at sites in areas prone to wildfires and mandatory training sessions for our teammates and certain general contractors.
-Our dedicated teams monitor daily weather conditions and determine which sites require elevated safety protocols throughout the project.
-Additionally, we created a no-weld structural modification solution which helps mitigate risk from on-site hot work.
-100% of contractors performing hot work on sites with an elevated wildfire risk completed a pre-construction check-in where fire prevention procedures were reviewed and observed live.
+For the three-year period ended December 31, 2024, Crown Castle spent an amount equal to approximately 0.02% annually of its \$30B1 in property and equipment on repairs and maintenance stemming from

-1. Gross property and equipment as of December 31, 2022, excluding construction in process.
+1 Gross property and equipment as of December 31, 2024, excluding construction in process.